rguest20/MS4-1/README.md

 - Logo on splash page made transparent
 - Users who are logged in and switch to the registration page no longer cause a 500 error.
 - [Screaming Frog](docs/screamingfrog.png) run on the site to test for broken links

+# **Future Developments**
+In future, I would like the following additions to the ticketing system:
+1. Implementation with Wrike - a time management software.
+This would also allow developers and clients keep better contact with each other.
+2. Email notifications
+3. Additional features such as web crawling and alt text robot adding to aid with SEO issues.
+4. AI prediction of timings for tasks based on data from previous completions.